reasonwithoutrestraint/site/mkdocs/docs/Original/Metaethics/Literature Overview.md

 The earlier one rejects, the more problems they face accommodating internal (moral) pretensions

 Multidisciplinary issues that cause external accommodation issues as one goes toward realism
-- Language: What it takes for a statement to be truth-apt?
-- Mind: What state characterizes belief?
-Desire?
-Other states?
-- Metaphysics: What explains supervenience, reduction, grounding, etc.
-- Normativity: What it takes for something to be a reason?
-To be motivating?
-- Metaphilosophy: What is required for an analysis?
-Uninformative?
-Can there be revisionist analysis?

 ### Semantic & Phenomenological: Cognitivism & Descriptivism